-Changes have been made to the rules regarding the making of family trust and interposed entity elections.
-Generally, the changes will allow entities to make family trust and interposed entity elections at any time in relation to earlier years provided certain conditions are met.
+Changes were made in 2005 to the rules regarding the making of family trust and interposed entity elections.
+Generally, the changes allow entities to make family trust and interposed entity elections at any time in relation to earlier years, provided certain conditions are met.
 The key points are:

-- To elect an earlier income year, entities must have, from the beginning of the specified income year until 30 June of the income year preceding the year in which they made an election: - 1 passed the family control test, and - 2 during that period, made all conferrals of present entitlement or of actual distributions of income or capital, to the individual specified in the election or to members of that individual's family group. - The changes apply to family trust and interposed entity elections specifying the 2005 or a later year of income. - The changes do not apply to family trust and interposed entity elections specifying the 2004 or earlier income vears. - If the above conditions are met an entity can make a family trust and/or interposed entity election with the entity's income tax return or at any time during the year.
+- To elect an earlier income year, entities must have, from the beginning of the specified income year until 30 June of the income year preceding the year in which they made an election: - 1 passed the family control test, and - 2 during that period, made all conferrals of present entitlement or of actual distributions of income or capital, to the individual specified in the election or to members of that individual's family group. - The changes apply to family trust and interposed entity elections specifying the 2005 or a later year of income. - The changes do not apply to family trust and interposed entity elections specifying the 2004 or earlier income years. - If the above conditions are met an entity can make a family trust and/or interposed entity election with the entity's income tax return or at any time during the year.

-For more information, phone the Business Infoline on 13 28 66 or the Tax Agents Infoline on 13 72 86.
+For more information, phone the Business Infoline or the Tax Agents Infoline (see the inside back cover).